UnknownNPC/RoboTD/README.md

 This game is a classic tower defense game in pixelart style.
 Music & tiles are from https://opengameart.org & https://itch.io

-## Installation
+## How to run sources

-To install and run the game, follow these steps:
+To run the game, follow these steps:

  - Download and install Godot v3.5 if it is not already installed.
  - Clone the repository to your local machine.